-The following pronouncements, relevant to the LLP, are neither adopted by the EU nor effective at 4 April 2012 and have not therefore been applied in preparing these financial statements.
+The following pronouncement, relevant to the LLP, was neither adopted by the EU nor effective at 4 April 2013 and have not therefore been applied in preparing these financial statements.

-Pronouncement Nature of change Effective date IFRS 9 Financial Instruments and subsequent amendments The new standard addresses Phase 1 of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement and requires financial assets to be classified as at amortised cost or at fair value.
-Financial liabilities will be treated as at present under IAS 39, with the exception that where we opt to fair value, the movement in fair value due to own credit risk would be directly recognised in other comprehensive income unless this results in an accounting mismatch.
-AP beginning on or after 1 January 2015 IFRS 7 Transitional Disclosures for IFRS 9 Requires additional disclosures on adoption of IFRS 9 to enable users to understand the effect of transition from IAS 39.
-AP beginning on or after 1 January 2015 IFRS 13 Fair Value Measurement Replaces guidance on fair value measurement in existing IFRS accounting literature with a single standard.
-The standard does not change the requirements regarding which items should be measured or disclosed at fair value but does require enhanced disclosures.
-With the exception of enhanced disclosures, the new standard is not expected to have a significant impact for the LLP.
-AP beginning on or after 1 January 2013
+Pronouncement Nature of change Effective date IFRS 9 Financial Instruments The new standard addresses Phase 1 of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement and requires financial assets to be classified as at amortised cost or at fair value.
+The available for sale (AFS) category for financial assets will no longer be available.
+Financial liabilities will be treated as at present under IAS 39, with the exception that where the Company opts to fair value, the movement in fair value due to own credit risk would be directly recognised in other comprehensive income unless this results in an accounting mismatch.
+The IASB is currently proposing amendments to the above classification and measurement requirements of IFRS 9 Phase 1.
+Phases 2 and 3 of IFRS 9 will address the impairment of financial assets and general (micro) hedge accounting respectively.
+IFRS 9 will have a significant impact for the LLP, the full extent of which is currently being considered.
+AP beginning on or after 1 January 2015